aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-griddesktop/working-with-cells/adding-cell-protection-in-worksheet/_index.md

 ---
-title: Adding Cell Protection in Worksheet
+title: Add Protection in Worksheet
 type: docs
 weight: 130
-url: /net/adding-cell-protection-in-worksheet/
+url: /net/aspose-cells-griddesktop/adding-cell-protection-in-worksheet/
+keywords: GridDesktop,protect
+description: This article introduces how to protect cells in the Worksheet in GridDesktop.
 ---

 {{% alert color="primary" %}}

-Aspose.Cells for GridDesktop allows you to protect your cells in a worksheet.
-You first need to protect your worksheet, then you can protect your desired cells in a worksheet.
+Aspose.Cells for GridDesktop allows you to protect cells in a worksheet.First you need to protect your worksheet, then you can protect your desired cells in the worksheet.
 In order to protect worksheet, please set **Worksheet.Protected** property to true, then use **Worksheet.SetProtected()** method to protect the range of cells.

 {{% /alert %}}
 ## **Protect Cell using Aspose.Cells.GridDesktop**